Zlopez/zlopez.github.io/_posts/2020-2-25-Running-Openshift-In-Vagrant.md

 `rpm-ostree install libvirt vagrant vagrant-sshfs ansible`

 ## Setting the environment
-Vagrant environment is defined in [*Vagrantfile*](https://github.com/fedora-infra/mbbox/blob/08ee9ca747b455b894a576a40e4c042ac7bd08b8/Vagrantfile) and then provisioned by [ansible role](https://github.com/fedora-infra/mbbox/blob/08ee9ca747b455b894a576a40e4c042ac7bd08b8/ansible/roles/mbbox-dev/tasks/openshift.yml).
+Vagrant environment is defined in [*Vagrantfile*](https://github.com/fedora-infra/mbbox/blob/master/Vagrantfile) as mbbox_os311 and then provisioned by [ansible role](https://github.com/fedora-infra/mbbox/tree/master/ansible/roles/openshift-311).

 ### Vagrantfile
 There are few things in the Vagrantfile that I want to explain related to Openshift.